When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: The Reviewer Threat Model and Formalization of Weighted Adversarial Vulnerability Score (WAVS) Metric

-The core idea is that not all score increases are equal.
+Standard security metrics (e.g., Attack Success Rate) treat all failures equally.
+However, in scientific review, a model accepting a gibberish template constitutes a safety hallucination, whereas slightly inflating a borderline paper is a bias failure.
+WAVS differentiates these failures via three components: \begin{enumerate} \item The magnitude of score inflation, \item The severity of decision flips, and \item The alignment with ground truth (human judgment) \end{enumerate} The core idea is that not all score increases are equal.
 A small increase within a "Reject" bracket is less concerning than a jump that flips a decision from "Reject" to "Accept", especially if the paper was actually rejected by humans.
-The Metric Formula uses a weighted linear combination of the three components described above: